Ma'alot-Tarshiha: Landmarks and culture

 Lake Monfort, an artificial lake to the east of Ma'alot-Tarshiha, has become a local tourist attraction.
 It was previously known as the Hosen Reservoir.
 The lake is featured in the city's emblem.

 In January 2008, Ma'alot-Tarshiha hosted the Israel International Chess Championship.
 The tournament, held at the community center, carried a prize of $20,000.
 The city has also hosted other international events, among them an international fencing tournament.
 The "Stone in the Galilee" International Sculpture Symposium has been held annually in Ma'alot-Tarshiha since 1991.
 In this 10-day springtime event, sculptors from Israel and around the world convene at Montfort Lake to create stone sculptures from huge blocks of stone.

 In 2009, the non-profit Docaviv established an annual documentary film festival in the city in an effort to bring "high quality cultural activity to the Israeli periphery."

+Voting patterns

+In the 2022 election, 45 percent of voters in Ma'alot-Tarshiha voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 30 percent voted for the parties of the center-left coalition led by Yair Lapid and 22 percent voted for the Arab parties.